-For the first six months of 2017 we had a net loss attributable to common stockholders of \$1,876,000 compared to net income attributable to common stockholders of \$521,000 for the first six months of 2016.
-The primary loss driver is an increase in water availability in California due to increased rainfall this past winter, which reduced opportunities for water transactions in the marketplace.
-Given the decline in oil and crop prices, along with fewer opportunities for water sales, we evaluated our staffing needs and reduced staffing where necessary.
-The rightsizing will not have an effect on our continued strategy of moving forward with the implementation of TRCC and the entitlement work for Grapevine and Centennial and track map approval for Mountain Village.
-The right sizing is expected to provide savings on personnel costs of \$2,565,000 over the next 18 months.
+For the first nine months of 2017 we had a net loss attributable to common stockholders of \$1,898,000 compared to net income attributable to common stockholders of \$845,000 for the first nine months of 2016.
+Through the first nine months of 2017 there were three primary loss drivers.
+First, a decline in pistachio production and timing of pistachio revenue.
+Second, an increase in water availability in California due to increased rainfall this past winter reduced opportunities for water transactions in the marketplace.
+Third, a decline in equity in earnings of joint ventures due to non-cash GAAP losses from a joint venture with Majestic, despite generating positive net operating income, and an increase in operating costs within the TA/Petro joint venture attributable to the opening of a new quick serve establishment.
+During the second quarter of this year we evaluated our staffing needs and reduced staffing where necessary.
+The rightsizing will not have an effect on our continued strategy of moving forward with the implementation of TRCC and the entitlement work for Grapevine and Centennial and tract map approval for Mountain Village.
+The right sizing is expected to provide annual savings on personnel costs of \$2,565,000 throughout 2018.